montagestudio/firefly/README.md

 Deploying is a three steps process.
 First you need to build the images, this is non destructive as it does not affect production.
-Then you will rebuild the staging environment (deploy/build/rebuild.sh) and do some QA.
+Then you will rebuild the staging environment (`deploy/build/rebuild.sh`) and do some QA.
 If you are satisfied with the result you deploy the same images by adding the production flag to the deploy script.

 The build process will build 9 images: 5 base images and 4 pre-configured one for deployment.
-The base images are postfixed with teh release name.
+The base images are postfixed with the release name.
 The pre-configured one are postfixed with the release name and the build number.
 The build number is incremented from the tag in the firefly repository.